Have you tried to search for statistics on cancer in Singapore?

 Here’s a quick overview of what cancer is:

 Your body is made up of living cells which can grow, divide, die and get replaced by new cells.
-The process of this happening is usually in a natural and organised way.
-However, this process may break down and cause cancer to develop.
+This process happens in a natural and organised way.
+However, that process may break down and cause cancer to develop.

 The old cells do not die but grow uncontrollably, forming new and abnormal cells.
 These extra cells may then form tumour – a mass of tissue.